huskynz/peter-portfolio/README.md

 ## About The Project

-This site is built in NextJS and is a site to learn who I am
+This site is built in NextJS and is my CV/Portfolio

 ## Built With